Find the answers to the most frequently asked questions about Waterton Lakes National Park

 Q:Are pets allowed in Waterton Lakes National Park?

 A:As long as your pet is on a leash at all times, they are allowed in the park.
 Pets in the park that are unleashed may cause problems for you and themselves by attracting wildlife.
+You can not leave your pet unattended or tied up to an object.
+Pets must be on a leash no longer than six feet (1.8 meters) at all times.
+Owners must clean up after their pets.

 A:There are stables nearby for horseback riding in the Waterton National Park area.
 Theres Cameron Lake nearby, a Glacial formed Alpine Lake where visitors canoe or paddle boat.
 Red Rock Canyon Road, a mountain trail that goes by black bear and grizzly habitats.
 At the end of the road is a mountain canyon where Big Horn Sheep are often seen grazing.
 There are also boats cruises and of course miles and miles of hiking trails for visitors to explore.